DPDK/dpdk/doc/guides/contributing/patches.rst

 A good way of thinking about whether a patch should be split is to consider whether the change could be applied without dependencies as a backport.

+It is better to keep the related documentation changes in the same patch file as the code, rather than one big documentation patch at then end of a patchset.
+This makes it easier for future maintenance and development of the code.

 As a guide to how patches should be structured run ``git log`` on similar files.